RanSuLab/starter-academic/content/en/publication/A New Method for Linear Feature and Junction/index.md

 ---
-title: "M6APred-EL A Sequence-Based Predictor for Identifying N6-methyladenosine Sites Using Ensemble Learning"
+title: "A new method for linear feature and junction enhancement in 2D images based on morphological operation, oriented anisotropic Gaussian function and Hessian information"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Leyi Wei
-- Huangrong Chen
 - admin
+- Changming Sun
+- Chao Zhang
+- Tuan D. Pham

-date: "2018-07-01T00:00:00Z"
+date: "2014-04-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).